TRT Global - Sudan denounces ‘parallel government’ by paramilitary RSF

 An RSF member told AFP on condition of anonymity that al-Ta’ayshi would now begin forming a cabinet.

-The military led by career army officer General Abdel Fattah al Burhan had condemned the idea of the RSF creating a parallel government and promised to keep fighting until it controls all of Sudan, which has been plagued by conflicts, coups, poverty and hunger.
+The military led by career army officer General Abdel Fattah al Burhan had condemned the idea of the RSF creating a parallel government and promised to keep fighting until it controls all of Sudan, which has been plagued by conflicts and hunger

 Who controls what in Sudan?